-C3/LADO will visit UC Berkeley, Columbia University, and the University of Michigan this September and October.
+C3/LADO will visit the University of Michigan this October.
 See here for details.

 The programs implemented by the Creating Connections Consortium (C3) seek to address the challenges of diversity in higher education by building capacity, investing in cohorts of talented graduate students and faculty from underrepresented groups, and creating and nurturing connections between partners interested in institutional change.

-In partnership with the Liberal Arts Diversity Officers Consortium (LADO) and with the Center for Institutional and Social Change at Columbia Law School, C3 develops, disseminates, and promotes new strategies for building academic settings that foster the full participation of diverse students and faculty.
+In partnership with the Liberal Arts Diversity Officers Consortium (LADO), C3 develops, disseminates, and promotes new strategies for building academic settings that foster the full participation of diverse students and faculty.
 In doing so, C3 serves as an incubator of innovation for institutional diversity.

 C3 offers new ways of connecting: